nanvel/blog/2015/03/dynamodb-example-2-1.md

 - RANGE field index stores on a single server (selected by HASH key)

 These points will help us to find out which key schema will work best for us.
 For now, it should be clear that table items may be distributed across a great number of servers and to count them would be a time and resources consuming task.
-So DynamoDB haven't items count feature (like ```SELECT count(*) FROM page_views WHERE page_id = '{page_id}';```; actually, we can see items count in dynamodb table console, but it updates only once per day).
+So DynamoDB haven't items count feature (like ```SELECT count(*) FROM page_views WHERE page_id = '{page_id}'```; actually, we can see items count in dynamodb table console, but it updates only once per day).

 With current ```page_views``` table implementation, the only way to count particular page views count is [scan](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Scan.html) all items:
 ```python